Erlend-aa/stacchallenge/readme.md

 all dependencies should be "packed".
 If something goes wrong i don't have any other suggestion then to run it in a code editor, write "npm i" in the terminal and let the magic happen. afterwards just write "npm run dev" in the terminal and all should be swell.

+Afteredit.
+Problems with loading dependencies. "npm install three gsap" should do the trick. also sending a zip-file just in case

 ## Comments
 Comments regaring design choices, decisions, or anything at all.